nahume24/CMPG-323-Overview/README.md

 # **Branching**

-- For project 2 will create a new development branch
+- For project 3 will create a new branch called development branch.Will have to push the progress to development branch not main branch.

 # **The use of a .gitignore file within each project**